jackstapleton/rdb-autoscaling/whitepaper.md

 #### Manual scaling

-Another way to scale the instances in an ASG, and the method more suitable for our use case, is to manually adjust the ASG's `DeciredCapacity`.
+Another way to scale the instances in an ASG, and the method more suitable for our use case, is to manually adjust the ASG's `DesiredCapacity`.
 This can be done via the AWS console or the AWS CLI.

 As it can be done using the CLI we can program the RDBs to scale the cluster in and out.